OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/plugins/media-communications-mesh.md

 ## FFmpeg Intel® Media Communications Mesh Muxer Plugin Documentation

-The Mcm Muxer plugin for FFmpeg is designed to handle the transmission of media data over a network using various protocols and payload types.
-Below are the input parameters that can be configured for the Mcm Muxer plugin.
+The Mesh's Muxer plugin for FFmpeg is designed to handle the transmission of media data over a network using various protocols and payload types.
+Below are the input parameters that can be configured for the Mesh's Muxer plugin.

 ### Input Parameters